Meet our writers and illustrators

 Emmanuelle Smith, author of Park Life, is an editor and journalist who has worked for the Financial Times, the Bureau of Investigative Journalism and the Big Issue.
 She holds an MA in Journalism from Goldsmiths College, University of London, a BA in Philosophy from the University of Southampton, and qualified teacher status (QTS).

-Marek is the illustrator of The Election.
-He has been illustrating for over 20 years with clients across Europe, Asia and North America.
+Marek is the illustrator of We Love the NHS and The Election.
+He studied illustration at Falmouth School of Art and Design and has been illustrating since 1993 with clients across Europe, Asia and North America.
 His work has appeared in children’s books and magazines, educational publications, toys, games and packaging.
-He is currently a main artist for Cambridge University Press and Pearson UK and is the illustrator for the bestselling ‘My Big Fat Zombie Goldfish’ series by Mo O’Hara.
-He lives in Harrogate with his wife and young son with whom he is rediscovering the joys of Lego.
+He is the illustrator for the bestselling ‘My Big Fat Zombie Goldfish’ series by Mo O’Hara and a regular contributor to National Geographic Kids magazine.
+He lives in Harrogate, North Yorkshire, with his wife, son and dog.

 Originally from Norway, Marlene, illustrator of The Class, currently lives in Cambridge.
 She has a degree in Illustration from Falmouth University College.
 She returned to Norway and spent some years teaching at an art and design college including running art courses for younger children.
 She came back to the UK to do an MA in Children’s Book Illustration at Cambridge School of Arts in 2013.
 Marlene works digitally but always tries to ensure her images maintain a traditional aesthetic.